 Pop the dish in the oven for about 15 minutes until the dumplings are cooked.
 They should puff up and turn lovely golden brown.
 Serve with a dollop of plain yoghurt or sour cream.

-When you’re ready to eat it, defrost it in the fridge overnight.
+When you’re ready to eat it, thaw it in the fridge overnight.
 Then quickly heat up the stew in the microwave or on the stove.
 Make your dumplings and carry on with the recipe as normal.

-Other Recipes Using Beans
+Other Easy Recipes Using Beans

 If you have some kidney beans left, why not make another delicious meal: